 The final property chain breaking solution is to use our quick property purchasing service.
 The purchase can be organised quickly.
 The completion date can be set at a date to coincide with your ongoing purchase.
 The risk of the market moving against you is eliminated as the two transactions happen at the same time.
 This solution is quick, hassle free and removes all the financial uncertainties you face with the other solutions.
 It is undoubtedly the most convenient of the three solutions.
 In return, you must be prepared to sell your property at a discount to market value.
 As well as avoiding the property chain scenario this solution has the advantage of providing financial certainty.
 All the costs can be considered upfront.
 What you need to weigh up is whether the discount to purchase price outweighs the financial costs and uncertainties of the alternative solutions.

 We will be happy to provide you with an offer to purchase your property to help you make this decision.
-To find out more simply enter your postcode and complete your details.
+To find out more simply contact us and complete your details.

 If you’re looking to sell a property, then have you considered a property part exchange?
 It’s a useful option if you’re looking to sell quickly and takes some of the stress and hassle out of home selling.
 Here’s the lowdown on the advantages of opting for part exchange.

 Part exchange often gets overlooked by property sellers, but there are certain circumstances where it’s definitely worth putting it on your radar.
 A property part exchange comes into its own particularly when you’re looking to sell your existing home and buy a new property and don’t want to hang around for ages waiting for the perfect buyer, only to then miss out on the house of your dreams.

 Quick property sales can be a bit challenging; particularly if you’re not familiar with all of the choices available.
 Whether your sale needs to take place to free up cash, or you’re relocating to another part of the UK, there are several routes which you could take.
 Let’s look at some of the most common options.Read More